Generative PointNet: Deep Energy-Based Learning on Unordered Point Sets for 3D Generation, Reconstruction and Classification: Introduction

-In our paper, we study energy-based generative modeling of unordered point sets by proposing the generative PointNet model.
-We adopt the non-persistent short-run MCMC sampling scheme to learn the model for the sake of unifying point cloud generation, reconstruction and classification.
-Experiments show that the learned short-run MCMC can generate realistic point cloud patterns, and it can reconstruct observed point clouds and interpolate between point clouds.
-Moreover, even though it learns a biased model, the learned energy function and features are capable of classification.
+In our work, we adopt the learning scheme (iii).
+We show that the learned short-run MCMC can generate realistic point cloud patterns, and it can reconstruct observed point clouds and interpolate between point clouds.
+Moreover, even though it learns a biased model, the learned energy function and features are still useful for classification.